MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/configure-knowledge-categories-articles.md

 ## Enable ratings for a knowledge article

-1. Sign in to the portal and go to knowledge article.
+1. Sign in to the website and go to knowledge article.

 2. Edit the article from the inline editor.